 Over the last fifty years there has been a growth in recognition of the importance of art in public places, to the point where there are now percent for art programs in several major cities around the world.
 Governmental projects, and sometimes private developments of a certain size as well, are required to spend 1% (more or less) for paintings, sculpture, murals, or other artworks.

-Two other trends seem important right now:
+Two other trends are growing right now:

-So before we forget to ask, please send in a snapshot of your candidate for best public art, and tell us why you think so.
+Before we forget to ask, please send in a snapshot of your candidate for best public art, and tell us why you think so.
 Others will be interested in your choice.

 Perhaps the earliest such art consisted of cathedral adornments; some have argued that architecture itself falls within the definition of public art.